hassio-addons/addon-portainer/README.md

 ## WARNING

-The Portainer add-on is really powerful and gives you virtually access to your whole system.
+The Portainer add-on is really powerful and gives you access to virtually your whole system.
 While this add-on is created and maintained with care and with security in mind, in the wrong or inexperienced hands, it could damage your system.

 ## Installation

-The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.
+The installation of this add-on is pretty straightforward and no different compared to installing any other Hass.io add-on.

 To be able to use this add-on, you'll need to disable protection mode on this add-on.
 Without it, the add-on is unable to access Docker.